Captions for People with Hearing Loss

 CART provides equal access.

-For technical accuracy, CART is preferred over automatic captions for medical or legal appointments as well as court proceedings.
+For technical accuracy, CART is preferred over automatic captions when there is technical information, such as medical, legal appointments, and court proceedings.

 - In-person CART professional: usually preferable to have the best access to sound.